aleksander-piprek/Supervised-machine-learning-methods-for-condition-monitoring-and-fault-detection-of-wind-turbines/README.md

-# Supervised-Machine-Learning-for-Wind-Turbine-Anomaly-Detection
+# Supervised machine learning methods for condition monitoring and fault detection of wind turbines
-This is my code repository for my Engineering Thesis regarding Machine Learning.
+This is my code repository for my Engineering Thesis.
+The goal of the thesis was to use three Supervised Machine Learning algorithms, being Support-vector machine, k-Nearest neighbors and Gaussian process regression to detect faults and predict abnormalities in behaviour of a wind turbine.
+Data was acquired from a wind farm based in La Haute-Borne, France.